 Dog bite injuries range from surface punctures to deep lacerations requiring surgical repair.
 The severity depends on the size of the dog, the location of the bite, and how quickly medical treatment is received.
 Hands, arms, and faces are particularly vulnerable areas, and injuries in these regions often require more extensive care.
 Infections are a frequent concern because bacteria from an animal’s mouth can enter the bloodstream through even small wounds.

 Medical providers may recommend tetanus shots, rabies evaluations, antibiotics, or imaging to assess structural damage.
-In some cases, victims require plastic surgery consultations to address scarring.
-These treatments create both physical and financial strain, especially when follow up care continues for months.
+In some cases, individuals may need follow up care such as wound management or consultations to address scarring.
+These treatments can create both physical and financial strain, especially when recovery extends over time.
+Looking at both the medical and legal aspects together can provide a clearer picture of what to expect.

-From a legal standpoint, North Carolina law examines factors such as prior aggressive behavior, whether the dog was properly restrained, and whether the injured person was lawfully present on the property.
-Contributory negligence rules can also affect recovery, meaning that if a victim is found partially at fault, compensation may be limited.
-This complexity is often why individuals look for a Charlotte Dog Bite Injury Lawyer to review the circumstances and explain how local laws apply.
+From a legal standpoint, North Carolina law considers factors such as prior aggressive behavior, whether the dog was properly restrained, and whether the injured person was lawfully present.
+Contributory negligence rules may also apply, which can affect how responsibility is evaluated.
+Understanding these elements can help people better interpret how their situation may be viewed under state law.

 Common Consequences That Extend Beyond the Initial Injury